Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Do not stop, do not negotiate, and do not try to be overly polite.
 A quick “No, thank you” is fine, but the safest response is usually to keep walking without engaging.

-• Do not follow anyone to a second location.
+• Don’t follow anyone to a second location.

-• Do not enter a building because someone on the street recommended it.
+• Don’t enter a building because someone on the street recommended it.

-• Do not believe urgent claims such as “this place is closing soon” or “the main branch is full.”
+• Don’t believe urgent claims such as “this place is closing soon” or “the main branch is full.”

-• Do not hand over your credit card before checking the full bill.
+• Don’t hand over your credit card before checking the full bill.

-• Do not leave your drink unattended or accept open drinks from strangers.
+• Don’t leave your drink unattended or accept open drinks from strangers.

-If you feel pressured, walk toward a brighter main street, convenience store, hotel lobby, train station entrance, or police box.
-Kabukicho has a visible police presence, but prevention is much easier than trying to fix an overcharging dispute afterward.
+If you feel intimidated, walk toward a brighter main street, convenience store, hotel lobby, train station entrance, or police box.
+Kabukicho has visible police presence, and its police box is known for foreign-language assistance, but availability can vary.
+Prevention is much easier than trying to fix an overcharging dispute afterward.

 Where Can You Walk Safely in Kabukicho?